 Continuous float level transmitters are appropriate and accurate for typical applications.

-2. Differential Pressure Transmitters
+2. Differential Pressure Transmitter

-Differential Pressure
+Pressure Transducers

 Widespread use in many applications, differential pressure transmitters can be used to determine fluid levels by determining the difference in head pressure between the low pressure port and the high pressure port in its usual configuration.